stacksmith/asteroids/README.md

 asteroids
 =========

+The game has been tuned for playability, added sounds, keyboard controls and a built-in REPL.

 Forked from ASTeroids by github user andyhd.
 See README.old and the repo.
 Thank you andyhd!

 Clean-up
 --------

 Code has been re-organized and cleaned up.
-Some names have been altered to make it more sensible.
-AST pun removed as too annoying.
+Names have been altered to make it more sensible and bugs fixed.

 ESC now brings you to a REPL.
 Examine the game state, recompile anything (carefully).

-The game is also visually upgraded - the ship and the rocks are being adjusted to look better.
-The game is now keyboard controlled (the mouse was not for me).
-Gameplay has been severely whomped upon.

 I also added audio using MAME asteroids samples.  lispbuilder-sdl-mixer is fragile and very sensitive to being shut down correctly in an interactive